 Seattle opts for experience over projects in draft class

-Seattle opts for experience over projects in draft classFILE - In this Feb.
-25, 2020, file photo, Seattle Seahawks executive vice president and general manager John Schneider speaks during a press conference at the NFL football scouting combine in Indianapolis.
+Seahawks Draft FootballFILE - In this Feb.
+25, 2020, file photo, Seattle Seahawks head coach Pete Carroll speaks during a press conference at the NFL football scouting combine in Indianapolis.
 The NFL Draft is April 23-25.
 (AP Photo/Michael Conroy, File)

 Known for gambling on players with potential to develop, the Seahawks appeared to seek a bit more certainty this time around, focusing less on the quantity of selections and more on players who can be successful contributors without major makeovers.